Do nothing greenkeeping sounds tempting doesn’t it?

 Much of this work and expense is wasted, unnecessary and sometimes even detrimental to green condition and performance.
 For example, for every 100 bowling green soil analyses I do, 98 are already too sandy.
 This means that adding more sand as topdressing is actually contributing to the decline of these greens.
 Into the bargain, when these greens are hollow cored, most of what comes out is previously applied top-dressing!
 The estimated saving by leaving out top-dressing is around £1000 per year!

-Hollow Coring is actually very useful for greens where the thatch layer is excessive, but there is not need to top-dress afterwards if your green is already too sandy.
-Hollow coring followed by severe scarification in the autumn recycles the old top-dressing back into the green surface, allowing you to save the money on buying new material and having it spread onto the green.
+Hollow Coring is actually very useful for greens where the thatch layer is excessive, but there is no need to top-dress afterwards if your green is already too sandy.
+Hollow coring followed by a robust scarification in the autumn recycles the old top-dressing back into the green surface, allowing you to save the money on buying new material and having it spread onto the green.
 Even on densely thatched greens, hollow coring can be dropped out of the program usually after 2 or 3 years.
 No hollow coring means a saving each year of about £400.

 Overseeding with fine bent and fescue grass seed every year is futile whilst your green has a thick blanket of thatch, inert sandy soil lacking in humus and when you are actively using high salt mineral fertilisers and fungicides.
 Greens like this will always revert to Poa annua, regardless of how much seed is added.
 In fact I estimate long term success with overseeding at somewhere around 2% survival.
 Leaving unnecessary over-seeding out of the program will save you around £400 for seed and application.
 Once you are on top of the thatch and soil health issues, then over-seeding can be a very effective add on to boost the composition of the sward.

 By encouraging the microlife in your soil with simple Carbohydrates (Bio-Stimulants) and Oxygen, Brewing your own compost tea and dropping out much of the intensive and previously considered essential maintenance you can have a much better green for a lot less effort and cost.